Accelerating Content Creation with AI at Udacity

 My Role & Approach

 Udacity's content creation process was slow and resource-intensive.
-Content creators faced significant "blank page paralysis" when developing courses, and the solo authoring model created bottlenecks that limited our ability to quickly bring new learning paths to market.
+Content creators faced significant blank page paralysis when developing courses, and the solo authoring model created bottlenecks that limited the ability to quickly bring new learning paths to market.

-• Blank page paralysis: Difficult to structure courses without a clear plan, leading to procrastination
+• Blank page paralysis: difficult to structure courses without a clear plan

-• Solo authoring burden: Entire content creation responsibility fell on individual creators
+• Solo authoring burden: the entire content creation responsibility fell on individual creators

-• Limited flexibility: Time constraints prevented rapid iteration on learning path design
+• Limited flexibility: the time constraints prevented rapid iteration on learning path design

-• Stakeholder management: Presenting concepts to VP of Content and securing H2 roadmap inclusion
+• Presented concepts iteratively to the VP of Content, securing H2 roadmap inclusion

-• Cross-functional partnership: Working with technical content management, product managers, and engineers
+• Partnered with product managers and engineers throughout

 Understanding the Creator Experience